FantasyInternet/cyberterminal/docs/interfaces/__classes_sys_.sys.md

 **Returns:** `Uint8ClampedArray`
-The red,green,blue and alpha values in an array.
+The red, green and blue values in an array.